 There’s not a lot written about creating new Hashcat modules.
 This is a brief tour of how I went about adding a new module and something I wish I had available a week ago.
 Hopefully after reading this you have a better understanding of how the pieces work and will enable you to more easily add new Hashcat modules.

-For what it’s worth, this is written from the perspective of someone who care barely read C.
+For what it’s worth, this is written from the perspective of someone who care barely read C. And while I refer to OpenCL a few times, if your crypto primitives aren’t supported already, this article probably won’t help you.

 This is a quick post mostly for refreshing my memory in the future.
 I recently wanted to download the data Shodan had on a large corporate IP space with disparate ranges and several hundred thousand IP addresses for post processing.

 As far as I can tell the Shodan help docs are scattered across too many pages and domains and subdomains.
 There are a few guides out there on the basics of Shodan CLI and API but I didn’t see anything that documented things at a slightly larger scale so here are a few quick notes on gathering this data.
+Shodan needs no introduction, and the basics are well covered so I’ll dive in.

 Several times now I’ve run across password hashes created by 389-ds, RedHat’s open source LDAP Directory Server solution.
 During a red team past operation I discovered a backup LDIF file which included hashed user passwords (think NTDS.dit but not as catastrophic).
 A number of the hashes were in prepended with PBKDF2_SHA256.